 Add the cannabis oil (or cannabutter) and lecithin to the top of the double boiler.
 Allow butter or oil to melt as needed, and then whisk to incorporate.
 Leave over low heat while working on the next step.

-In a separate small saucepan on the stove, add the remaining ½ cup of water or juice.
+Add the remaining ½ cup of water or juice to a separate small saucepan on the stove.
 Turn the heat to medium-high and bring to a boil.

-Once boiling, add the lemon juice or mold inhibitor and the Jello packet to the hot liquid.
+Once boiling, add the lemon juice or mold inhibitor and the flavored gelatin packet to the hot liquid.
 Whisk well to dissolve.
 Turn off the heat.

-Carefully and slowly, pour the Jello mixture into the double boiler that contains the melted oil (or cannabutter) and lecithin.
+Carefully and slowly, pour the flavored gelatin mixture into the double boiler that contains the melted oil (or cannabutter) and lecithin.
 Whisk consistently until all ingredients are incorporated.

 Take the reserved bowl of bloomed gelatin and add it to the double boiler.